Sound and Complete Bidirectional Typechecking for Higher-Rank Polymorphism with Existentials and Indexed Types: Algorithmic Typing

 \mypara{Syntax} Expressions are the same as in the declarative system.

 \mypara{Existential variables} The algorithmic system adds existential variables $\ahat$, $\bhat$, $\chat$ to types and terms/monotypes (\Figureref{fig:alg-syntax}).
-We use the same meta-variables $A$, $\dots$ for algorithmic types.
+We use the same meta-variables $A$, $\dots$.
 We write $u$ for either a universal variable $\alpha$ or an existential variable $\ahat$.